 Later on, I visited a gorgeous hotel Terme Manzi – it’s a truly luxurious hotel and the spa zone looks really fantastic!
 If you like luxury, you can check the prices and the availability here.

 After the lunch in one of the Terme Manzi’s restaurants prepared by a Michelin-star chef, I went to explore the Aragon castle and enjoyed the views from the top of it.
 The day finished with an impressive dinner in the Restaurant Casa Celestino in San Antonio.

 In the morning, as always I had a delicious breakfast at Garden & Villas, where I was staying and then I went to the Poseidon Terme – the largest thermal park in Ischia – with 20 pools with various temperature and of course, thermal water.
-While the park was awesome, the staff was quite unfriendly and rude, so that spoiled the great experience at the Poseidon Terme.
+While the park was awesome, the staff was quite unfriendly, so that spoiled the great experience at the Poseidon Terme.

 Later on, I had a transfer to the ferry and then a flight back to London.

 Summary of 4 days in Ischia

 To summarise, I would definitely visit Ischia again.
 It’s such a gorgeous island with amazing food and atmosphere.
 It’s a bit pricey (nothing compared to Capri though), so it makes sense to go there once you have a good sum of money in order to enjoy the island the most.
 However, you can also enjoy the island on a budget, if you go there off-season (e.g. November).
 I loved Ischia in October and I would definitely recommend you to visit it in September or October.

 Should you have any questions, please don’t hesitate to ask.
 Looking forward to reading more about Italy?
 I have posts about Rome, Bologna, Venice and South Tyrol (Dolomites), Milan and Lignano Sabbiadoro!